 Commercial Driving Schools Providing Behind the Wheel Training

 - Teaches new and or inexperienced drivers on rules of the road and behind-the-wheel skills for drivers of non-commercial vehicles such as cars, small trucks, SUV’s and vans in the company of a certified instructor.
 Prepares drivers to take the Class E skills exam.

 - Provides the 4-hour behind the wheel training as part of the 3 crashes in 3 years per section 322.0261(1)(c), Florida Statutes

 - Click here for a list of schools.

 - All first-time drivers must take and pass the TLSAE course.
 Driver Education Licensing Assistance Program (DELAP)/high school driver education classes teach the drug and alcohol training and a successful DELAP student is exempt from having to take the TLSAE.

-- The course provider will electronically submit course completion information to the DHSMV, which will be accessible at all driver license issuing offices.
+- The course provider will electronically submit course completion information to the FLHSMV, which will be accessible at all driver license issuing offices.
 A physical copy of the course completion certificate is not required when obtaining a license.

 - Click here to read more about TLSAE.